Get insider access

 2. Best 65-Inch Home Theater TV

-Although it's more expensive than the Samsung S90C OLED, if you want the best possible home theater experience, the Sony XR-65A95L is a better choice.
-While it uses a QD-OLED panel like the Samsung model, it has much better image processing, and its colors and brightness are more accurate overall, so it displays content the way its creator intended.
-It also supports Dolby Vision HDR, a more widely used HDR format than Samsung's HDR10+.
-If you like to game, it's also a fantastic gaming TV, with HDMI 2.1 bandwidth on two of its HDMI ports, VRR support, and very low input lag, even though it's a bit higher than on the Samsung.
-Unfortunately, one of its HDMI 2.1 ports is also the eARC port, so you'll need to work around that if you have multiple HDMI 2.1 devices.
+Although it's more expensive than the Samsung S90D/S90DD OLED, if you want the best possible home theater experience, the Sony XR-65A95L is the best 65-inch reference TV you can get.
+While it uses a QD-OLED panel like the Samsung model, it has better image processing and is a bit brighter, and its colors and brightness are more accurate overall, so it displays content the way its creator intended.
+It also supports Dolby Vision HDR, a more widely used dynamic HDR format than Samsung's HDR10+.
+If you like to play games, it's also a fantastic gaming TV with HDMI 2.1 bandwidth on two of its HDMI ports, VRR support, and very low input lag, even though it's a bit higher than on the Samsung.

 See our review